PumpMyKins/PumpMyBChat/README.md

 ### /nick
 `pumpmybchat.command.nick`
-- Allow you to color you nick : *pumpmybchat.nick.colored*
+- Allow you to color you nick : `pumpmybchat.nick.colored`
-- Allow you to take the name of an other user : *pumpmybchat.nick.usurp*
+- Allow you to take the name of an other user : `pumpmybchat.nick.usurp`

 ### /prefix
 `pumpmychat.command.prefix`
-- Allow you to color you nick : *pumpmybchat.prefix.colored*
+- Allow you to color you nick : `pumpmybchat.prefix.colored`
-- Add the staff prefix behind your prefix : *pumpmybchat.prefix.staff*
+- Add the staff prefix behind your prefix : `pumpmybchat.prefix.staff`
+- Allow you to set you prefix without counting modification : `pumpmybchat.prefix.infinite`

 #### /prefix color
 `pumpmybchat.command.prefix.color`